JessicaGreben/snp/readme.md

     git clone git@github.com:JessGreben/snp.git

-2. build the docker container (assuming docker is installed)
+2.build the docker container (assuming docker is installed)

 From the snp dir:

     docker build -t snp .

-3. run the docker container
+3.run the docker container

     docker run -p 8080:8080 snp

-4. To view app:
+4.To view app:

 If using docker on OSX, you will need to use the IP of the docker-machine to view the running application.